Cascade-Zero123: One Image to Highly Consistent 3D with Self-Prompted Nearby Views: Abstract

 \section{Abstract}

-Synthesizing multi-view 3D from one single image is a significant and challenging task.
-For this goal, Zero-1-to-3 methods aim to extend a 2D latent diffusion model to the 3D scope.
-These approaches generate the target-view image with a single-view source image and the camera pose as condition information.
-However, the one-to-one manner adopted in Zero-1-to-3 incurs challenges for building geometric and visual consistency across views, especially for complex objects.
-We propose a cascade generation framework constructed with two Zero-1-to-3 models, named \name, to tackle this issue, which progressively extracts 3D information from the source image.
-Specifically, a self-prompting mechanism is designed to generate several nearby views at first.
-These views are then fed into the second-stage model along with the source image as generation conditions.
-With self-prompted multiple views as the supplementary information, our \name generates more highly consistent novel-view images than Zero-1-to-3.
-The promotion is significant for various complex and challenging scenes, involving insects, humans, transparent objects, and stacked multiple objects \etc.
+Synthesizing multi-view 3D from one single image is a significant but challenging task.
+Zero-1-to-3 methods have achieved great success by lifting a 2D latent diffusion model to the 3D scope.
+The target-view image is generated with a single-view source image and the camera pose as condition information.
+However, due to the high sparsity of the single input image, Zero-1-to-3 tends to produce geometry and appearance inconsistency across views, especially for complex objects.
+To tackle this issue, we propose to supply more condition information for the generation model but in a self-prompt way.
+A cascade framework is constructed with two Zero-1-to-3 models, named \name, which progressively extract 3D information from the source image.
+Specifically, several nearby views are first generated by the first model and then fed into the second-stage model along with the source image as generation conditions.
+With amplified self-prompted condition images, our \name generates more consistent novel-view images than Zero-1-to-3.
+Experiment results demonstrate remarkable promotion, especially for various complex and challenging scenes, involving insects, humans, transparent objects, and stacked multiple objects \etc. More demos and code are available at \url{https://cascadezero123.github.io}. \keywords{Single Image to 3D \and Novel View Synthesis \and Cascade Networks \and Diffusion Models}